 I found the secret to easily and rapidly DIY Chrysanthemum paper flowers and bought this paper blossom toolkit.

-Before that, I was trying to curved the petals with the handle of a paintbrush.
+Before that, I was trying to curve the petals with the handle of a paintbrush.
 I sincerely thought it would be enough.
 I did get the petals to curve a bit but it took me forever!

 I didn’t think the paper blossom toolkit would make any difference.
 But my mind was blown away!